alierenbarbaros/shattered-mind/README.md

 # Shattered Mind

-Unity ile geliştirilmiş 2D platformer oyun projesi.
+A 2D platformer game project developed with Unity.

-## Özellikler
+## Features

-* Karakter hareketi, zıplama ve saldırı mekanikleri
+* Character movement, jumping, and attack mechanics
-* Hasar alma ve can sistemi
+* Damage and health system
-* can iksiri sistemi ve can veren npc sistemi
+* Health potion system and health-giving NPC system
-* İskelet düşmanı ve aynı yapıda iskelet bossu
+* Skeleton enemy and skeleton boss with the same structure

-## Kullanılan Teknolojiler
+## Technologies Used

 * Unity 2023
-* C# programlama dili
+* C# programming language

-## Projeyi Çalıştırma
+## Running the Project

-1. Unity Editor ile projeyi açın.
+1. Open the project with Unity Editor.
-2. Gerekli Unity sürümünün yüklü olduğundan emin olun.
+2. Make sure the required Unity version is installed.
-3. Proje dosyaları tamamdır.
+3. Project files are ready.

 ---